TangentFoxy/gravity/README.md

 Quick-Start Stuff!
 ==================

+Apparently github's HTML preview function is going a bit wonky, so the next link may not work at all.
+If that's the case, you'll have to download the archive of this and unzip it and open 'gravity.html' to make it work.

 [Click here to play with it] [2].
 I also suggest opening up the [Console] [3] reference to see what you can do with it right now.

 What is Gravity?